NK Osijek: 2015–present

 In September 2015, Zoran Zekić was appointed as the first team head coach, replacing Dražen Besek.

 With the club facing bankruptcy, Osijek went into private ownership for the first time in its history in February 2016 with Hungarian oligarch Lőrinc Mészáros and Croatian entrepreneur Ivan Meštrović buying a majority of shares in the club.
 The duo went about stabilizing the club, improving the squad and bringing back ambition to the city and supporters.
 Much of the debt was restructured and paid off, securing the short-term and long-term future of Osijek.

 On 27 February 2017, the club celebrated its 70th anniversary in the Osijek theater.
-In the 2016–17 season, Osijek finished 4th, which was their highest league finish in nearly 10 years.
-The 4th place finish led to Osijek participating in the qualifying phase of the 2017–18 UEFA Europa League; with the club staging an extremely successful run to the play-off round, beating Santa Coloma, Luzern and PSV, the former champions of Europe, who won the 1987–88 edition.
-The club's run was ended following a 1–2 home loss to Austria Wien, and despite the club winning the second leg 1–0, Osijek were eliminated on the away goals rule.
+In the 2016–17 season, Osijek finished fourth, which was their highest league finish in nearly 10 years.
+The 4th-place finish led to Osijek participating in the qualifying phase of the 2017–18 UEFA Europa League; with the club staging an extremely successful run to the play-off round, beating Santa Coloma, Luzern and PSV, the former champions of Europe, who won the 1987–88 edition.
+The club ended its unbeaten run following a 1–2 home loss against Austria Wien, and despite the club winning the second leg 1–0, Osijek were eliminated on the away goals rule.
 Despite being eliminated, Osijek were praised and congratulated by Croatian press, fans and media for their historic run.

 In the 2017–18 season, Osijek finished 4th again, securing a place in the UEFA competition.
-Osijek beat Petrocub Hîncești 2–1 at home after drawing the first leg in Moldova 1–1, and faced Rangers in the second qualifying round of the 2018–19 UEFA Europa League.
+Osijek beat Petrocub Hîncești 2–1 at home after a draw the first leg in Moldova 1–1, and faced Rangers in the second qualifying round of the 2018–19 UEFA Europa League.
 Osijek lost the home leg 1–0.

 After a bad start to the 2020–21 season, during which Osijek managed only a single point after the first three games of the season, manager Ivica Kulešević was sacked.
 On 5 September 2020, Osijek appointed Nenad Bjelica as the new club manager.

 On 9 September 2020, it was announced that Lőrinc Mészáros was no longer the formal co-owner of the club, with the private investment fund BETA taking over his shares in NK OS d.o.o.
 The reason being that Mészáros was also the owner of Puskás Akadémia FC, and UEFA rules forbade two clubs owned by the same person from participating in European competitions, should they have both qualified.